cch71/T27FundraisingWebApp/README.md

 C4Context
 title T27 Fundraising Web System

 Person(seller, "Seller", "Fundraiser Seller") Person(admin, "Admin", "Fundraising Admin")

 System_Boundary(web, "Web") {
-  System(webClient, "Web Client (PWA)")
+  System(webClient, "Web App (PWA)")
 }

 System_Boundary(b2, "Serverless Cloud") {
-  System(awsAmplify, "AWS Amplify", "Web Client Server") System(awsApiGw, "AWS API Gateway") System(awsLambda, "AWS Lambda")
+  System(netlify, "Netlify", "Web App Host Server") System(awsApiGw, "AWS API Gateway") System(awsLambda, "AWS Lambda")
-  System_Ext(keycloak, "phaseTwo (KeyCloak)", "Authentication and IAM") SystemDb_Ext(db, "CockroachDB (Postgresql)")
+  System_Ext(keycloak, "phaseTwo (KeyCloak)", "Authentication and IAM") SystemDb_Ext(db, "CockroachDB (Postgresql)") System_Ext(geocoders, "OpenStreetMap / Mapbox")
 }

-Rel(awsAmplify, webClient, "Publishes")
+Rel(netlify, webClient, "Publishes")
-BiRel(awsLambda, awsApiGw, "Calls")
-BiRel(awsApiGw, webClient, "Uses")

 BiRel(admin, webClient, "Uses")
 BiRel(seller, webClient, "Uses")
 BiRel(webClient, keycloak, "Authenticates")
+BiRel(awsApiGw, webClient, "Uses")
+BiRel(awsApiGw, keycloak, "Verifies")
+BiRel(awsLambda, awsApiGw, "Calls")
 BiRel(awsLambda, db, "SQL")
-BiRel(awsApiGw, keycloak, "Verifies")
+BiRel(awsLambda, geocoders, "Geocoding")
 ```

 ## Fundraising App (PWA)

-From the beginning the concept for this new system was to be something the Scouts could use from
+From the beginning the concept for this new system was to be something the
-their devices to make sales.
-The decision was made to create this app as a Progressive Web App (PWA)
+Scouts could use from their devices to make sales.
+The decision was made to
-rather than create individual mobile device apps.
-The other design goal was that this be a static web
+create this app as a Progressive Web App (PWA) rather than create individual
+mobile device apps.
+The other design goal was that this be a static web app so
-app so that all the dynamic functionality happens in the browser.This eliminates the need to have a
+that all the dynamic functionality happens in the browser.
+This eliminates the
-server backend to dynamically generate the pages.
+need to have a server backend to dynamically generate the pages.

 Main categories of functionality: